Content warning: This article mentions suicide and suicidal thoughts and may be triggering to certain individuals.

-Having a new baby is always a pleasing and beautiful moment for both the expecting mothers and their families.
-The preparations for the big day are always massive, from setting aside a new room to the baby shower, and many other exciting activities for the new baby.
-Yet, the moment shortly after delivery might be stressful for the new mother.
+Having a new baby is often a pleasing and beautiful moment for both expecting mothers and their families.
+The preparations for the big day are commonly extensive, from setting aside a new room to the baby shower and many other exciting activities for the new baby.
+Yet, the moment shortly after delivery may be stressful for the new mother.
 Childbirth is regarded as a major emotional and physical stressor in a new mom’s life.

-Most women experience some changes in their mood and emotion shortly after delivery.
-These changes experienced are normal, and it is regarded as “baby blues”.
-Baby blues usually starts within the first three days after childbirth and may last for two weeks.
-Some of these changes are exacerbated and prolonged in some women than it is expected.
+Most women experience some changes in their mood shortly after delivery.
+These changes are normal and regarded as “baby blues.”
+Baby blues usually start within the first three days after childbirth and may last for two weeks.
+Some of these changes are exacerbated and prolonged in some women longer than is expected.
 Several factors may contribute to these exacerbated changes in some women.

 Defining Postpartum Depression

-Postpartum depression (PPD) is a severe, intense, and long-lasting baby blues experienced by new moms after delivery.
-It is a common medical condition experienced in the postpartum period, with 1 in 8 women suffering from depression within the first six months after delivery.
-Postpartum depression has become a global mental health concern affecting millions of postpartum women yearly.
-With studies showed that about 65% of new moms in Asia suffer from postpartum depression.
+Postpartum depression (PPD) is a severe, intense, and long-lasting form of “baby blues” that arises after the birth of a child.
+It is a common medical condition experienced in the postpartum period, with 1 in 8 women experiencing depression within the first six months after delivery.
+Postpartum depression has become a global mental health concern affecting millions yearly.
+Studies, for example, showed that about 65% of new moms in Asia face postpartum depression.

-Women with postpartum depression usually present with intense anxiety, sadness, or despair that makes them incapacitated to function appropriately.
-These feelings usually last longer than baby blues, which resolves within two weeks after delivery.
+People with postpartum depression usually present with intense anxiety, sadness, or despair that makes them have trouble functioning normally.
+These feelings usually last longer than baby blues, which tend to resolve within two weeks after delivery.
 Postpartum depression may take various forms, and it could be missed on diagnosis for a long time.

 Postpartum depression is a complex mix of emotional, physical, and behavioral changes experienced by some women shortly after delivery.
 These experiences have been attributed to the chemical, social and psychological changes that surround childbirth.